benmarch/spel2js/README.md

   ...
 </div>
 ```
-(Spring isn't my strength here, sorry.)

 Seems like it might be a lot of work for such a simple piece of functionality; however, what happens when you add role-based
 permissions as a new feature?
 If you already have this set up, it's as simple as adding " or hasRole('SuperUser')" to
 the SpEL, and exposing a minimal projection of the Authentication to the browser or Node app (which it probably already
 has access to.)
 Now the UI can always stay in sync with the server-side authorities.

-This repository was scaffolded with [generator-microjs](https://github.com/daniellmb/generator-microjs).

-## Left to do
+## Features

 This is now in a stable state and will be released as 0.2.0.
 The following features are tested and working: